 - Phylloxera (Daktulsphaira vitifoliae) is a tiny insect pest that destroys grape vines by feeding on their roots.
 Infested vines die within six years - Phylloxera is currently confined to Victoria and New South Wales - Almost 75% of vines in South Australia are susceptible.
-Introduction of phylloxera could severely affect our \$2.35 billion wine trade - There is no treatment, so infected vineyards must be replanted on phylloxera-resistant soil or by using tolerant rootstock - The best way to avoid spreading the disease is to keep tourists away or ensure their footwear and clothing is safe before entering vine rows - For more information regarding Animal and Plant Disease visit: www.sa.gov.au/topics/ emergencies-and-safety/types/animal-and-plant-disease
+Introduction of phylloxera could severely affect our \$2.35 billion wine trade - There is no treatment, so infected vineyards must be replanted on phylloxera-resistant soil or by using tolerant rootstock - The best way to avoid spreading the disease is to keep tourists away or ensure their footwear and clothing is safe before entering vine rows

-5. EARTHQUAKE
+6. EARTHQUAKE

 An earthquake is shaking of the surface of the earth caused by underground movement, such as along a fault line or by volcanic activity.
 They range in strength from slight tremors to major shaking, lasting from a few seconds to a few minutes and may be followed by aftershocks.
-Apart from the damage caused by the ground shaking, earthquakes can also lead to liquefaction (soil becoming liquid) which can cause extensive damage to buildings.
+Apart from the damage caused by ground shaking, earthquakes can also lead to liquefaction (soil becoming liquid) which can cause extensive damage to buildings.